anil-dewani/anil-dewani/README.md

 ## My Complete Tech Stack:

 I'm well versed with multiple technology frameworks spanning across multiple domains.
 A jack of all the trades kinda guy!
-Below is my attempt to list down all the tech stack i can start working/tinkering instantly!
+Below is my attempt to list down all the tech stack I can start working/tinkering instantly!
 Ping me with your interesting ideas and lets see if we can flow together ;)

 #### - Web Development